Geoogolla/enterprise-docs/docs/administrator-guide/application-startup/postgresql-configuration.md

 Bold Reports have PostgreSQL database support for storing the user identities and report details.

-## PostgreSQL Database Configuration for Reports Server Sites
+## PostgreSQL Database Configuration for Bold Reports Server Sites

 This configuration stores the reports, users, and their access permissions in PostgreSQL Server Database.